franktranvantu/spring-interview/README.md

 - How HashMap works internally
 - How get method of HashMap works internally
 - Why the key of HashMap must be immutable
+- How many exception types are there in Java

 ## OOP
 - Why we need constructor inside an abstract class